Animals are so much fun! There is so much to learn about the different animals and the way they live.

 - double-sided tape, adhesive magnetic strips

-- materials listed inside the product for each of the five senses activities
+- materials listed inside the product for each of the food chains activities

 Getting Food Chains Ready:

 This particular resource is full of an assortment of activities and centers, therefore, preparation will vary.
 I will do a quick rundown of each component included.

 This is perfect for introducing and reviewing food chains.
 It covers the food chain in six different habitats.
 Simply start the PowerPoint and click the mouse to introduce each animal in the give food chain.
 Continue this throughout each habitat until you have finished.
 You can use the Definition Posters or Definition Cards to help teach the vocabulary when going through the PowerPoint.

 Habitat Posters and Animal Picture Name Cards

 The pictures cover the food chain in six different habitats.
 Prior to teaching this lesson, place double-sided tape or an adhesive magnetic strip on the back of each picture card.
 As you introduce the different pieces of the food chain, place onto or below the habitat picture.
 You can use the Definition Posters or Definition Cards to help teach the vocabulary when going through the food chains for each habitat.
 I recommended you laminate this center so that you are able to use it year after year.

 It is recommended that you laminate prior to use.
 Have students sort the pictures using the word cards.
 They can sort by: 1) producer, consumer, & decomposer. (older grades can add more specific consumers) 2) by what they eat 3) by the food chain (students can put sun under sunlight and then pick out animal for producer and consumer).

 These posters are perfect for teaching students keywords about the food chain.
 It is recommended that you laminate prior to use for increased durability.
 You can introduce and leave on the wall while the unit is being taught so that students can refer to the posters whenever they would like.